-The Voronezh-based "Kvant" plant, the only manufacturer of TVs included in the Ministry of Industry and Trade's register of Russian radio-electronic products, has suspended the assembly of Irbis brand models.
-The decision is due to low demand: government procurement is oriented towards foreign brands, and retail buyers consider domestic products too expensive.
+The Voronezh "Kvant" plant, the only manufacturer of TVs included in the register of Russian radio-electronic products of the Ministry of Industry and Trade, has stopped assembling Irbis brand models.
+The decision is due to low demand: public procurement is focused on foreign brands, and retail buyers consider domestic products too expensive.

-In 2024, the volume of government procurement of TVs increased by 15%, reaching 4.6 thousand tenders, but 90% of contracts went to foreign brands.
+In 2024, the volume of public procurement of TVs increased by 15%, reaching 4.6 thousand tenders, but 90% of contracts went to foreign brands.

-Market representatives suggest that the Irbis niche will be taken by South Korean companies, which are considering returning to Russia.
-Previously, "Kvant", having lost supplies of components from Chinese partners due to sanctions, began construction of a plant in Kazakhstan.
+Market representatives suggest that the Irbis niche will be occupied by South Korean companies that are considering returning to Russia.
+Previously, Kvant, having lost supplies of components from Chinese partners due to sanctions, began construction of a plant in Kazakhstan.

 Read also on the topic: